 You can’t miss the bright red boat of Hobart Historic Cruises cruising its way up and down the beautiful Derwent River.
 They have been a favourite with visitors for more than 30 years and you’ll love their motto of “…first class service at affordable prices…“

-1-hr morning and afternoon cruises are available, but if you’re interested in having a meal while taking in the views then we recommend booking either their 1.5hr ‘Lunch Cruise’ or 2-hr ‘Dinner cruise’ (including a free wine!).
+1-hr morning and afternoon cruises are available, but if you’re interested in having a meal while taking in the views then I recommend booking either their 1.5hr ‘Lunch Cruise’ or 2-hr ‘Dinner cruise’ (including a free wine!).

 Cost: $30.80+ per person (1-hr cruise) | $41.80+ (lunch cruise)